 Participants may also adjust the area allocated to each side and issue to reflect their perception of the strength of arguments and the significant of each issue.

 After the debate

-Once the debate concludes, students may be assigned to judge the debate, using the model to illustrate their reasons for their decision.
+Once the debate concludes, students may be assigned to judge the debate, using the visualizer to explain their impressions of the debate.

-Student judges may submit individual models reflecting their own perceptions and can work in groups to deliberate and reach consensus about a collaborative rendering of the debate's model.
+Student judges may submit an individual visualizer reflecting their own perceptions and can work in groups to deliberate and reach consensus about a collaborative rendering of the debate's visualizer.

 Deliberating about their perceptions of the arguments exchanged promotes students' metacognition and deep reflection on course content.